MicrosoftDocs/m365copilot-docs/docs/build-or-extend.md

 :::image type="content" source="assets/images/copilot-ext-vs-cec.png" border="true" alt-text="This diagram compares options between Copilot extensions and custom engine copilot for M365" lightbox="assets/images/copilot-ext-vs-cec.png":::

 The custom engine Copilot operates on a BYO (Bring Your Own) model.
-So you'll use your preferred LLM and orchestrator instead of leveraging Microsoft Copilot services.
+So you use your preferred LLM and orchestrator instead of Microsoft Copilot services.

 Building custom engine copilot with **Teams AI Library** is an excellent choice if: